lebolnobel/plecotus-quiz/README.md

 ### Usage

-How to use the project locally.
+How to use the project locally:

 1. Clone the repo
 ```git clone https://github.com/lebolnobel/plecotus-quiz.git```